boltabandoned/bolt-google-maps/readme.md

 Almost every value and object used is a property of the element object which is supplied by these methods or can be fetched by querying the dom for your map.
 You can change these as you want before rendering or in the methods.

-If you change them after rendering you will need to call `element.recreateMap()` to recreate the map with the new values.
-The element also has `element.destroyMap()` and `element.createMap()` If you want to do this manually.

 ####A couple of notes